 It’s also great for pastel coloring and works well for dough and cake batters.
 Disadvantages include: (1) it is the weakest of all food coloring because of its water base,(2) the lack of intensity requires that you use a lot if you need a darker hue which would thin out your recipe (3) doesn’t work well for fondant, sugar/gum paste and other detailed cake decoration.

 Though also a liquid form of coloring, its consistency is thicker than that of the ordinary liquid coloring.
 It is also made with synthetic dye and its base is water, corn syrup or glycerin.
-This coloring way more concentrated than the ordinary liquid coloring.
+This coloring is more concentrated than the ordinary liquid coloring.

 The advantages include the following: (1) it is highly concentrated which makes a little go a long way (2) it is great for achieving darker colors and vivid accents (3) The concentration helps you maintain the integrity of your recipe (4) works well for fondant and other icing that you don’t want thinned down.